nurse-led chronic disease management

 disaster n.
 Nursing that meets specific disaster nursing competencies and is provided to victims of disaster.

 forensic n.
-A subspecialty of nursing requiring formal preparation (a master's or other postgraduate degree) in which nurses conduct sexual assault examinations and participate in a wide ...
+A subspecialty of nursing requiring formal preparation (a master's or other postgraduate degree) in which nurses conduct ...